 The Wilderness at Fortune Bay has earned designation as an Audubon Cooperative Sanctuary.
 Achieving this status requires certification in five different areas: Environmental Planning, Chemical Use Reduction and Safety, Water Conservation, Outreach and Education, and Wildlife and Habitat Management.
-This initial certification as an Audubon Cooperative Sanctuary system was achieved in 2005 and was most recently renewed on December 1, 2016 after an evaluation coordinated with both Audubon International and Vermilion Community College.
+This initial certification as an Audubon Cooperative Sanctuary system was achieved in 2005 and was most recently renewed in December 2018 after an evaluation coordinated with both Audubon International and Vermilion Community College.

 Environmental planning was achieved in November of 2004.
 The purpose of Environmental Planning is to balance the demands of the golf course with the responsibility to the natural environment.
 It explains both the measures currently being taken and the programs that are to be implemented to safeguard the quality of the environment.